pgorod/pgorod.github.io/_posts/2017-05-19-Concepts-Campaigns-Email-Templates.md

 Campaigns in SuiteCRM are powerful, but complex and confusing, especially when you are just starting out.
 In this post I'll try to explain the most important concepts, and connect them to each screen in the Campaign Wizard.

-> This post is a work in progress, it will evolve and be completed in the next few weeks!
+> This post is a work in progress, it will evolve and be completed in the future!

 Basically, you can think of a Campaign as a combination of these things: